awsdocs/amazon-ses-developer-guide/doc-source/postfix.md

 Postfix is an alternative to the widely used Sendmail Message Transfer Agent \(MTA\)\.
 For information about Postfix, go to [http://www\.postfix\.org](http://www.postfix.org)\.
 The procedures in this topic will work with Linux, macOS, or Unix\.

+**Note**
+Postfix is a third\-party application, and isn't developed or supported by Amazon Web Services\.
+The procedures in this section are provided for informational purposes only, and are subject to change without notice\.

 ## Prerequisites<a name="send-email-postfix-prereqs"></a>

 Before you complete the procedures in this section, you have to perform the following tasks:
 + Uninstall Sendmail, if it's already installed on your system\.
 The procedure for completing this step varies depending on the operating system you use\.
 + Install Postfix\.
 The procedure for completing this step varies depending on the operating system you use\.
 + Install a SASL authentication package\.
 The procedure for completing this step varies depending on the operating system you use\.
 For example, if you use a RedHat\-based system, you should install the `cyrus-sasl-plain` package\.
 If you use a Debian\- or Ubuntu\-based system, you should install the `libsasl2-modules` package\.
 + Verify an email address or domain to use for sending email\.
-If your account is still in the sandbox, you also have to verify every address that you plan to send email to\.
 For more information, see [Verifying Email Addresses in Amazon SES](verify-email-addresses.md)\.
-+ If you're sending email through Amazon SES from an Amazon EC2 instance, assign an Elastic IP Address to your Amazon EC2 instance for the receiving ISP to accept your email\.
-For more information, see [Amazon EC2 Elastic IP Addresses](https://aws.amazon.com/articles/1346)\.
++ If your account is still in the sandbox, you can only send email to verified email addresses\.
+For more information, see [Moving Out of the Amazon SES Sandbox](request-production-access.md)\.

 ## Configuring Postfix<a name="send-email-postfix"></a>